-- Start with your high traffic areas, your entryway, living room, kitchen, and bathrooms.
+- Start with your high-traffic areas, your entryway, living room, kitchen, and bathrooms.
 Begin combing through the spaces for those things that you don’t need anymore.

 You can either sell them for some extra money, throw them away, or donate them.
 Whichever option you choose, your space will thank you for it, and so will your holiday guests.

 - The remaining things need to get put in their home.
-If you have what is call homeless clutter, you must find a place for each of those items.
+If you have what is called homeless clutter, you must find a place for each of those items.
 Figure out where they most logically go and put them there.

 If you need decluttering tips these articles will help you:

-- How to declutter your home fast with these simple steps
+- how to declutter your home fast with these simple steps

-- 100 Things to declutter from your home right now
+- 100 things to declutter from your home right now

-- How to declutter clothes and downsize your wardrobe
+- how to declutter clothes and downsize your wardrobe

 3. Doorknobs, Light Switches, and Walls